USGS-WiM/StreamStats/README.md

 ## Building a release

-#### 1. Create distribution build
+#### 1. Create test build
-This will concatenate and minify all css and js files, trim and clean project and copy to "/dist"
+This will concatenate and minify all css and js files, trim and clean project and copy to "/test"

 ```bash
 gulp